Vista Outdoor: Camp Chef

 Vista Outdoor announced the acquisition of Camp Chef in September 2016.
 They offer various products including camp stoves, barbecue grills, pellet grills, smokers, fire pits.
 Vista Outdoor paid a purchase price of $74 million (excluding tax effects), with $60 million in cash paid at closing and $14 million in an earn-out.
 The effective multiple of the transaction was approximately 6.4x Camp Chef's expected calendar year 2016 EBITDA.

 Foresight Sports

 In May 2022, Vista Outdoor announced the acquisition of launch monitor and golf simulator manufacturer Foresight Sports.
 The acquisition valued at $475 million is aimed to aid Vista's Bushnell brand in expanding into new segments.

 Fox Racing

 In July 2022, Vista Outdoor bought Fox Racing for $540 million.
 This amount could be increased by $50 million through an earn-out.
 Fox Racing CEO Jeffrey McGuane will continue in his position following the merger.
-Fox Racing makes apparel and accessories for mountain biking, motorcross, and BMX.
+Fox Racing makes apparel and accessories for mountain biking, motocross, and BMX.